 🎯 Action step 1 of 4: READ — Let's start by looking at a few articles together.

 It's time to unpack our meat-filled suitcase with an interactive article by Carbon Brief.
 They've provided an overview of the climate impact of eating meat and dairy.

 Let's start with this graph and then review some key takeaways from the article.
 You can click the image to see the full thing; this is a snippet from a chart of food and its corresponding emissions.

-If you have more questions on this knowledge gathering section, block some time off this week to read the whole Carbon Brief article.
+If you have more questions on this knowledge gathering section, block some time off to read the whole Carbon Brief article.
 We're gearing up for the fight against cow farts.

 🏁 Checkpoint: This is the end of action step 1 of 4: READ.

 🎯 Action step 2 of 4: LISTEN — we'll watch a short video or listen to a podcast to further expand on our topic.